Coin Glossary: Most Important Coin Collecting Terminology

-There are key terms you should know if you want to be successful in buying, selling, and collecting coins.
-Here are the 20 most important:
+There is coin collecting terminology you should know if you want to be successful in buying, selling, and collecting coins.
+Here are the 30 most important definitions:

 Bullion – Of or relating to precious metals such as silver, gold, platinum, and palladium.
 A “bullion” coin is one that is primarily sold based on its precious-metal value as opposed to its value as a collectible coin.